SOS messages, panic as virus breaks India's health system - WTMJ

 Associated Press

-Like other doctors across the country, which on Monday set another record for new coronavirus infections for a fifth day in a row at more than 350,000, the cardiologist has taken to begging and borrowing cylinders of oxygen just to keep his most critical patients alive for one more day.
+Like other doctors across India, which on Monday set another record for new coronavirus infections for a fifth day in a row at more than 350,000, the cardiologist has taken to begging and borrowing cylinders of oxygen just to keep patients alive for one more day.

 On Sunday evening, when the oxygen supplies of other nearby hospitals were also near empty, the desperate 43-year-old took to social media, posting an impassioned video plea on Twitter.

-“Please send oxygen to us,” he said with folded hands and a choked voice.
+“Please send oxygen to us,” he said in a choked voice.
 “My patients are dying.”

-SOS messages like the one Singh sent reveal the extent of panic in a country where infections are hitting new peaks daily.
+SOS messages like the one Singh sent reveal the extent of the panic.

-In addition to oxygen supplies running out, intensive care units are operating at full capacity and nearly all ventilators are in use.
-As the death toll mounts, the night skies in some Indian cities glow from the funeral pyres, as crematoria are overwhelmed and bodies are burned outside in the open air.
+In addition to oxygen running out, intensive care units are operating at full capacity and nearly all ventilators are in use.
+As the death toll mounts, the night skies in some Indian cities glow from the funeral pyres, as crematories are overwhelmed and bodies are burned in the open air.

-On Monday, the country reported another 2,812 deaths, with roughly 117 Indians succumbing to the disease every hour — and experts say even those figures are likely an undercount.
+On Monday, the country reported 2,812 more deaths, with roughly 117 Indians succumbing to the disease every hour — and experts say even those figures are probably an undercount.
 The new infections brought India’s total to more than 17.3 million, behind only the United States.

+The deepening crisis stands in contrast to the improving picture in wealthier nations like the U.S., Britain and Israel, which have vaccinated relatively large shares of their population and have seen deaths and infections plummet since winter.
+India has four times the population of the U.S. but on Monday had 11 times as many new infections.

 Doctors like Singh are on the front lines, trying to get the supplies they need to keep their patients alive.

-Singh received 20 oxygen cylinders on Monday, only enough to limp the hospital through the day until the ventilators start sending out their warning beeps again.
+Singh received 20 oxygen cylinders on Monday, only enough to enable the hospital to limp through the day until the ventilators start sending out their warning beeps again.

 “I feel helpless because my patients are surviving hour to hour,” Singh said in a telephone interview.
 “I will beg again and hope someone sends oxygen that will keep my patients alive for just another day.”